szymon-sawicki/cinema-app/README.md

 You can get token with POST request to http://localhost:8080/login, in request body you must put Json with username and password of user having admin role.

 In sample data set admin user have login "AndiGross" and password "TurboAndi12.$".
 You can load sample data set with  GET request to http://localhost:8000/initializer.
-You can find prepared login request in postman collection (in main folder of project)
+You find prepared login request in postman collection (in main folder of project)

 ![Domain Classes](domain_classes.jpg)